openhab/openhab-addons/addons/binding/org.openhab.binding.orvibo/README.md

 ### AllOne:

+Manual Thing definition for AllOne devices is still optional, it is recommended to let the binding discover and add Orvibo devices.

+** However the AllOne Thing requires you to set the root folder configuration property.**  If you do no set the root folder the Thing will not change to "ONLINE".

-To manually configure an AllOne Thing you must specify its deviceId (MAC address).
+To manually configure an AllOne Thing you must specify its deviceId (MAC address) and rootFolder (for saving command data).

 In the thing file, this looks e.g. like
 ```